scaltintasli/Airport-Runway-FOD/README.md

 # Airport-Runway-FOD

-Our software intends to do it with the help of a high definition camera and machine learning capabilities.
-It will be able to detect foreigh object debris on runways quickly and efficiently giving airport staff time to clean up runways and most importantly keep our travel plans on schedule.
+Our software detects debris on runways with the help of a high definition camera and machine learning capabilities.
+It will be able to detect foreign object debris on runways quickly and efficiently, giving airport staff time to clean up runways and most importantly keep our travel plans on schedule.

 In order to complete the task mentioned above there are a series of goals and objectives our software must include to make this technology into a reality.